Action for Today, Plan for Tomorrow

 Please visit the DEI Scholarship page for more information, and to apply for the scholarship.
-Our second round of scholarship funding will be in Winter, with a deadline of February 19, 2021.
-You may apply to either cycle, and awards will be announced within two weeks of the application date.
+Our second round of scholarship funding will be in Winter, with a deadline of November 15, 2021.
+Awards will be announced within two weeks of the application date.
 Questions?
 Please contact Michele Justice, DEI Workgroup Lead, for anything you might need.

 These four themes guide our strategic plan:

 Build foundational knowledge and provide support to increase awareness of Diversity, Equity and Inclusion issues and resources among College of Forestry members.

 Create and present an environment that values and promotes the diversity of all College of Forestry members and guests by facilitating their full inclusion into the community.